silveredgold/beta-censoring/docs/content/installation.md

 ## Running

+### Windows

-Open the folder you extracted the app to, then just double-click the executable for your platform to start the server.
+Open the folder you extracted the app to, then just double-click the executable (`BetaCensor.Server.exe`) to start the server.
+You may get alerts from SmartScreen or Windows Defender that they can't verify the app.
+That's expected since I'm not willing to pay the hundreds of dollars required for a code signing certificate to make those go away.

-> That will be `BetaCensor.Server.exe` on Windows, and `BetaCensor.Server` on Linux or macOS

 A console window should appear and after a few seconds, you're ready to rock, the server is now running.
 You can point your clients (like Beta Protection) to `http://localhost:2382` and get censoring.

+### Linux

+Open your terminal of choice and `cd` to the directory you unpacked the server to.
+The permissions sometimes get broken during build, so run `chmod 755 BetaCensor.Server` then `./BetaCensor.Server`.
+The server will unpack itself and then you're ready to rock, the server is now running.
+You can point your clients (like Beta Protection) to `http://localhost:2382` and get censoring.

+### macOS

+Apple doesn't think you know how to operate your own computer, so this shit is about to get complex.

+Drag the folder you just unpacked onto the Terminal icon to open a terminal in the current directory.
+Run the following command to mark the server as executable: `chmod +x ./BetaCensor.Server`.
+Now, run the server with `./BetaCensor.Server`.
+After a few seconds, the server will **appear** to be running, but you also will have received some warnings about this app being unrecognised.
+This is expected as I'm not willing to pay Apple for the certificate they are expecting.
+You can close the current terminal window while we fix this.

+Open Preferences > Security & Privacy and look for a note at the bottom of the page about how `BetaCensor.Server` was stopped from running.
+Click Open Anyway to allow it.
+Now, repeat the process as before: drag the folder on to Terminal, run `./BetaCensor.Server` and after a few seconds, you're ready to rock, the server is now running.
+You can point your clients (like Beta Protection) to `http://localhost:2382` and get censoring.

 ## Known Issues

-If you're on Windows, you may get alerts from SmartScreen or Windows Defender that they can't verify the app.
-That's expected since I'm not willing to pay the hundreds of dollars required for a code signing certificate to make those go away.
+On both Windows and macOS, you may get alerts from your operating system that they can't verify the app.
+That's expected since I'm not willing to pay the hundreds of dollars required for a code signing certificate to make those go away (in the case of macOS, that requires paying Apple a recurring subscription fee).
 If you're worried about the security of the server, you can always submit your downloaded files to VirusTotal, or just check the sources yourself [on GitHub](https://github.com/silveredgold/beta-censoring).

 ## Alternate Methods